 A Consultation Framework has been prepared to ensure involvement of stakeholders' at each stage of project planning and implementation.
-To ensure community participation at different stages of the project the Consultation framework for JPSIP has been proposed in below table.
+To ensure community participation at different stages of the project the Consultation framework for JPSIP has been proposed in Error!
+Reference source not found..